HITECHCRIME/HC_SG136/README.md

 how about we
-get it all around the freethink all my cons yet still so broke still syncing kept thinking of myself still unconvincing - ya
+get it all around the freethink all my cons yet still so broke still SYNCING kept thinking of myself still unconvincing - ya